mpv-player/mpv/DOCS/man/options.rst

     The solution is to feed a previous packet to the decoder each time, and then discard the output.
 This option controls how many packets to feed.
 The ``auto`` choice is currently hardcoded to 0 for video, and uses 1 for lossy audio, 0 for lossless audio.
-As a hack, it sets it to 2 for Opus, which requires this for unknown reasons.
+For some specific lossy audio codecs, this is set to 2.

     ``--video-backward-overlap`` can potentially handle intra-refresh video,
     depending on the exact conditions.
 You may have to use the